Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Stability analysis

-\begin{proof} See appendix. \end{proof} \end{theorem} \Cref{thm:maintheorem2} states that the RBGS algorithm is stable unless the input matrix $\bhW$ is numerically singular.
-This stability guarantee is optimal and is seen in other stable algorithms such as MGS, CGS2, and others.
-Furthermore, the stability is proven for {working} unit roundoff independent of {the high dimension $n$.} This property of RBGS algorithm is unique and can be especially interesting for large-scale problems solved on low-precision arithmetic architectures.
+\begin{proof} See~\cref{proofs}. \end{proof} \end{theorem} \Cref{thm:maintheorem2} states that the RBGS algorithm is stable unless the input matrix $\bhW$ is numerically {rank-deficient}. {This stability guarantee is seen in other stable deterministic algorithms such as MGS, CGS2, BCGS2, and others.} Furthermore, the stability is proven for {the} {working} unit roundoff independent of {the high dimension $n$.} {This unique feature of randomized algorithms can be especially interesting for large-scale problems solved on low-precision arithmetic architectures.}